maurorusso22/connect4/README.md

 Let's talk about CHECK_DIAGONAL_45.
 The building of the diagonal is decomposed in 3 parts: the upper part of the diagonal, the element just inserted (which we will call "core point" for simplicity) and the lower part.
 To build the upper part we use 2 temporary indexes, one for the column and one for the row.
 The temporary column index starts from the current column index (the column index of the core point) and it is incremented by 1; The temporary row index starts from the current row index (the row index of the core point) and it is decremented by 1.
-At every step, we evaluate the these temporary indexes to understand if they represent a valid element inside of the matrix, and if yes we increment the variable UPPERSIZE_45 to keep track of the number of elements that form the upper diagonal, otherwise it means indexes went out of matrix edges and in this case we can stop the iteration.
+At every step, we evaluate these temporary indexes to understand if they represent a valid element inside of the matrix, and if yes we increment the variable UPPERSIZE_45 to keep track of the number of elements that form the upper diagonal, otherwise it means indexes went out of matrix edges and in this case we can stop the iteration.
 If the size of the upper diagonal is greater than 0, then we can start to add diagonal elements to the stack in order to be evaluated, so we take the temporary indexes and we iterate on them inversely (decrement the temporary column index and increment the temporary row index).
 At each iteration we put the matrix element onto the stack.
 The iteration stops when we reach the core point.
 Then we add the core point to the stack.
 In the end, we build the lower part of the diagonal.
 The process is similar to the upper part building, but in this case we don't need to iterate twice, but just one, because the "direction" we iterate through indexes let us push the elements values to the stack in order.
 So, in this case, we decrement temporary column index and we increment temporary row index and while doing this, we push the corresponding matrix element onto the stack.
 While pushing elements onto the stack, we kept track of the size in the variable SIZE45.
-Now the have the length of the diagonal and all its values onto the stack, we can iterate to discover if there is a 4-length line among them.
+Now that we have the length of the diagonal and all its values onto the stack, we can iterate to discover if there is a 4-length line among them.

-In the image, arrows indicate the "process direction", while sqaure numbers indicate the order they are put onto the stack.
+In the image, arrows indicate the "process direction", while square numbers indicate the order they are put onto the stack.

 ![building process diagonal 45 degree](./images/diag45.png)